2419 Feather Mae Ct, Forest Hill, MD 21050 | Phone: 410-340-9019

 - Fixed recent “first bug” that incorrectly coupled the RF Atten control to audio drive levels

-15) Improved compiler compatibility
+15) NEW FEATURE: Improved compiler compatibility

 - Since the latest Microchip C30 compiler broke backward compatibility with long double global compile switch, we needed to change double variable to long double, and 64-bit double removed from options.